15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Following up on our conversation about [topic].
 Does [next step agreed] still make sense to move forward with?
 [Name]

-Why it converts: References the specific next step from the meeting.
+Why it works: References the specific next step from the meeting.
 Not a generic 'just checking in'.
+Post-meeting follow-ups have the highest reply rate of any follow-up type because the relationship already exists.

 Subject: [their company signal]